apitoolkit/apitoolkit-landing/docs/sdks/nodejs/adonisjs/index.md

 ])
 ```

-    Then, create an `apitoolkit.js|ts` file in the `/conf` directory and export the `defineConfig` object with some properties like so:
+    Then, create an `apitoolkit.js|ts` file in the `/conf` directory and export the `defineConfig` object with some properties, like so:

 ```js
 import { defineConfig } from "apitoolkit-adonis";